AnSrwn/CompetencyViz/README.md

 # CompetencyViz
 <p align="justify">
 CompetencyViz is an interactive visualization of competencies and their relations.
-It is developed as an Anrdroid Application using Augmented Reality, but can also be used as a web application.
+It is developed as an Android Application using Augmented Reality, but can also be used as a Web-Application.

 <br>